When is a System Discoverable from Data? Discovery Requires Chaos: Main Results

 \subsection{The Analytic Case}

-Similarly to the previous section, the analytic case turns out to be much more difficult.
-In order to establish the impossibility of discoverability, we show that there exists a natural connection between chaos and analytical geometry: all non-sub-analytic trajectories must fall into the attracting set.
+The analytic case turns out to be much more difficult than the continuous case, in the same way as in \Cref{sec:sets_of_uniqueness}.
+In order to establish the impossibility of discoverability, we show that there exists a natural connection between chaos and analytical geometry: all discoverable trajectories must fall into the attracting set.